 Difference between Financial Accounting & Cost Accounting

-1. Users of the information – Financial accounting information is used external parties as well as internally managers.
-Cost Accounting information is used internally managers.
+1. Users of the information – Financial accounting information is used by external parties as well as internally by managers.
+Cost Accounting information is used internally by managers.

 2. Compliance with GAAP– Financial Accounting statements are prepared in compliance with GAAP (Generally Accepted Accounting Principles) whereas cost accounting statements do not need to comply with any principles.

-3. Format– Financial Accounting statements are prepared in the format presented the (IAS) International Accounting Standards whereas Cost Accounting statements are prepared in the format internally decided the management.
+3. Format– Financial Accounting statements are prepared in the format presented by the (IAS) International Accounting Standards whereas Cost Accounting statements are prepared in the format internally decided by the management.